 The best part is it’s nothing fancy, just a few tables outside and quick counter service.
 But the food is absolutely incredible and SO cheap.

-We both got the souvlaki in pita, which has French fries inside of it, and it was honestly life-changing.
+We both got the souvlaki in pita, which has French fries inside of it, and it was life-changing.
 We even went back on our last day for round 2!

 Note: This place is very popular and gets busy.
 I recommended arriving 5-10 minutes before they open so you don’t have to wait in a huge line.
 Or, come later in the day after the lunch rush.